Nations League: Record-breaker Fati stars in Spain rebuild

 Ramos headed in a second goal to send the defender eighth on Spain’s all-time scorers list with 23, and Fati made Spain’s control complete with his long-range shot in the 32nd minute.

-Fati became Spain’s youngest scorer at age 17 years and 311 days.
+Fati became Spain’s youngest scorer at the age of 17 years, 311 days.
 Barely a year since he became Barcelona’s youngest league scorer, he appears set to be the future for both club and country.

+“(Spain coach Luis Enrique) will have a difficult time picking lineups because these players are very young, now have experience, and all of them can play,” Ramos said.
+“The important thing is to gradually build a solid team for what lies ahead.”

 Manchester City defender Eric García and Real Madrid defender Sergio Reguilón also debuted for Spain.
 Ferran Torres made it 4-0 in the 84th.